RotherOSS/otobo/README_DOCKER.md

 This is only an example.
 In the general case where there is an already existing reverse proxy.

+Start the HTTP webserver in the port 5000.
+This is done by setting OTOBO_WEB_PORT in .env.

-Nginx running in a separate container should forward to port 5000 of the host.
+Nginx running in a separate container should forward to port 80 of the host.
-This should work because the otobo web container exposes port 5000.
+This should work because the otobo web container exposes port 80.
 However the container does know the IP of the docker host.
 Therefore the host must tell the container the relevant IP.